WatchApp/ILMovieDB/Readme.md

-# ILTMDb
+# ILMovieDB

-ILTMDb is a iOS library for interact with themoviedb.org API v3.
+ILMovieDB is a iOS library for interact with themoviedb.org API v3.

 ## Usage